hejiepn/massive_parallel_fir_filter/docs/exercises/ex2.rst

 Preparation
 -----------

-* Explore the rvlab HDL design: Traverse the design hierarchy of rvlab from the top level test bench *system_tb* through *fpga core* and through *student* to your *rlight*.
+* Explore the rvlab HDL design: Traverse the design hierarchy of rvlab from the top level test bench *system_tb* through *fpga core* and through *student* to your *student_rlight*.
 At leach level make yourself familiar with the instances instantiated and their major connections.

 * Read the tutorial :ref:`synthesis_tutorial`.